Sustainability | SocietyRespect for Human Rights

 Due Diligence Process

-The TDK undertakes human rights due diligence processes and promotes its due diligence activities in line with the procedures set out in the UN Guiding Principles on Business and Human Rights.
+The TDK undertakes human rights due diligence processes and promotes its due diligence activities in line with the procedures set out in the UNGP and the OECD Due Diligence Guidance for Responsible Business Conduct.
 We also continue to dialogue with internal/external parties including human rights specialists and stakeholders to make our activities more effective.

 Human Rights Due Diligence Process of TDK Group